waifu-motivator/waifu-motivation-assets/README.md

 ## Usage

+### Adding Assets

+Just add assets to the directories defined in `AssetTools`.

+### Uploading Assets

+1. Be sure to do a `git pull` to update the assets download before uploading to avoid overwriting changed assets
+1. Run `yarn build:asset-lists` to generate the `assets.json` with the items you added.
-Just add assets to the directories defined in `AssetTools` and just run `yarn upload` to send them to the cloud!
+1. Run `yarn upload` to send them to the cloud!

 Be sure to commit your changes so we all can be in sync!